Almoglevi1/First-Website-Project/README.md

-# A tinder website fo dogs
+# A tinder website for dogs
 ## Developed using HTML , CSS and Bootstrap.
 https://almoglevi1.github.io/TinDog/